saona-raimundo/saona-raimundo.github.io/more/funding.md

 Where have I gotten money for research from?

-This usually appears in papers as "Partially supported by ...".
+This usually appears in papers as "This research was partially supported by ..." in a section "Acknowledgements".

 # Present